kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 addition of more powerful abstractions a conscious choice rather than inherited convention.

-## The Best Architecture Is Often the One with Fewer Hidden State Machines
+## The Best Architecture Is Often the One with Fewer Hidden State Machines { #fewer-hidden-state-machines }

 A backend already contains many state machines: HTTP connections, transactions, locks, retries, circuit breakers, message offsets, business